AlexKintis/vagrant-k8s-kubeadm/README.md

    - **k8s-master**: Kubernetes master node that initializes the cluster.
    - **k8s-worker-1** and **k8s-worker-2**: Worker nodes that will join the Kubernetes cluster.
+   - Apply the nginx-deployment.yaml to all nodes throught the master node.

    The process includes installing all required packages, initializing the Kubernetes master, and configuring worker nodes to join the cluster.